devyanshyadav/chaidocs-ai-assistant/readme.md

 ## API Endpoints

-The application exposes the following endpoints:
+The backend exposes the following endpoints to power ChatGenie:

 - **GET /**: Returns a welcome message.
   ```bash